 Introduction

 The PMP certification is a globally recognized designation for project managers, demonstrating mastery of the skills required to lead and direct projects.
 The PMP certification process involves an initial application and a rigorous exam, and a percentage of PMP certificate holders are randomly selected for an audit.
+Is the PMP audit mandatory?
+No, but PMI randomly selects a percentage of applications to verify eligibility, ensuring the credential’s integrity.

-Why PMI conducts Audits for PMP Certification
+Why PMI conducts Audits for PMP Certification?

 The PMP audit process involves submitting verification of three key components: academic Education, project management education, and project management experience.